Notes on Gravitational Physics

 Chapter \ref{c:iv}, on the initial value problem, has a section on the form of the equations used in numerical relativity.
 Its notation is that used, for example, in Baumgarte \& Shapiro\cite{bsbook21} and Shibata\cite{shibatabook15}; the presentation here is taken in part from the text by Friedman and Stergioulas \cite{fsbook}.
 The notes also have a chapter on the Newman-Penrose formalism and the Teukolsky equation.
 Following that is a chapter on black-hole thermodynamics and a final chapter on the gravitational action and on conserved quantities for asymptotically flat spacetimes, using Noether's theorem.
-A detailed appendix on integration is largely taken from Ref. \cite{fsbook}.
-Cosmology is given as a separate course at UWM and is not covered here.
+An appendix presents forms, densities, integration, and Cartan calculus, the first parts taken from Ref. \cite{fsbook}.

-Corrections and suggestions have been made by several students, particularly by Charalampos Markakis to an earlier version of these notes and recently by Nikolaus Prusinski.
+Corrections and suggestions have been made by several students, particularly by Charalampos Markakis to an earlier version of these notes and recently by Nikolaus Prusinski and James McCrickard.
 A number of the black-and-white illustrations were drawn by Michael Hero.\\